charlesneimog/Spatial_Audio_Framework/README.md

 # About

 The Spatial_Audio_Framework (SAF) is an open-source and cross-platform framework for developing spatial audio related algorithms and software in C/C++.
-Originally intended as a resource for researchers in the field, the framework has gradually grown into a large codebase comprising a number of distinct [**modules**](framework/modules); with each module targeting a specific sub-field of spatial audio, such as: Ambisonics encoding/decoding, spherical array processing, amplitude-panning, HRIR processing, room simulation, etc..
-The framework also makes use of highly optimised linear algebra libraries (such as: Intel MKL, Apple Accelerate, OpenBLAS) as well as x86 SIMD intrinsics (SSE, AVX, AVX-512).
+Originally intended as a resource for researchers in the field, the framework has gradually grown into a large codebase comprising a number of distinct [**modules**](framework/modules).
+Each module targets a specific sub-field of spatial audio, such as: Ambisonics encoding/decoding, spherical array processing, amplitude-panning (VBAP), HRIR processing, room simulation, etc. The framework also makes use of highly optimised linear algebra libraries (such as: Intel MKL, Apple Accelerate, OpenBLAS) as well as x86 SIMD intrinsics (SSE, AVX, AVX-512).

 Several [**examples**](examples/include) are also included in the repository, which serve to demonstrate the functionality of the framework and may also act as a starting point for new projects.
 These examples have also been realised as VST/LV2 audio plug-ins under the [**SPARTA**](https://github.com/leomccormack/SPARTA) banner.